icon-project/icon-sdk-python/README.md

-## Loading a wallet and storing the keystore
+## Loading a Wallet and Storing the Keystore

 To send transactions, first, you should make an instance of your wallet.